Employment Policies and Procedures

 The Office of Human Resources is responsible for the employment process for staff positions in all departments of the University.
 Staff positions include administrative, professional, and support staff.
 Administrators and search officials are designated as decision-makers for recruitment and hiring actions and are responsible for compliance with the Guidelines for Hiring Executive, Administrative, and Professional Staff.
 No employment offer may be made until all employment guidelines have been followed.
 Chairs of search committees or hiring officials are required to complete a training session annually through the Office for Institutional Equity and Compliance on how to conduct a legal and effective search.

-A Position Authorization form must be initiated to fill a personnel vacancy.
-The form must be routed through all appropriate offices for approval before the Office of Human Resources can take action to fill the position.
+A Posting must be initiated on the Applicant Tracking System to fill a personnel vacancy.
+The Posting must be submitted online for approval before the Office of Human Resources can post the vacancy on the applicant portal.

 The hiring procedures for part-time employees differ from those followed for full-time employees.
 The Office of Human Resources web page includes a Part-time Employee Hiring Checklist http://www.missouristate.edu/human which should be followed by departments when hiring a part-time employee.